Lilli Nielsen

-Dr. Lilli Nielsen (née Reker) (born December 21, 1926, Rønne, Bornholm; died, June 24, 2013, Kolding, Denmark) was a Danish psychologist in the field of teaching blind children and those with multiple disabilities.
+Dr. Lilli Nielsen (December 21, 1926 – June 24, 2013) was a Danish psychologist in the field of teaching blind children and those with multiple disabilities.

 Biography

 Nielsen was the second of seven children, four of whom were born blind.
 When she was seven she was charged with the responsibility of taking care of her blind younger brother.

 She was a preschool teacher, then worked in a hospital, became a psychologist, and eventually was hired to teach the blind.

 In 1988 she earned a PhD in psychology at the University of Århus.

 Lilli Nielsen has worked as special education adviser at Refsnaesskolen, National Institute to Blind and Partially Sighted Children and Youth in Denmark.

 She was awarded the Knight Order of the Dannebrog.

 Dr. Lilli Nielsen died on the June 24, 2013, at the public hospital of Kolding after a short period of illness (pneumonia).

 Selected publications

 She was the author of several books.